Haxprox/etoken-checker/README.md

 ### Common issues:
 ```
-Unable to find '~/.config/autostart' folder.
+Unable to create '~/.config/autostart' folder.
 Please, perform some tweaks or create it yourself and start installation again.
 ```
 The script has detected an missconfiguration with 'autostart' startup folder.
 It's not predefined by default.
 Need to create this folder manually or using distro's(DE) tweak tool.